-Line Group 0 is for programming a line(s) as private.
-CO Lines assigned to Line Group 0 can only be accessed by stations with a direct CO appearance (button) on their phone.
-All unused COs should be placed in Line Group 0.
+CO Lines assigned to a Line Group 0 can only be accessed by stations with a direct CO appearance (button) on their phone.

 When tying multiple systems together, use the Networking Table (FLASH 16).

 2. Enter a valid number for the range of lines being programmed.
 If only one line is being programmed, enter that number twice (001 001).